 1. Press MODE • • • ENTER to set the fixed-decimal mode setting to 2.
-(The TI-84 Plus will display all numbers with two decimal places.)

 Press APPS ENTER to select 1:Finance from the APPLICATIONS menu.

 3. Press ENTER to select 1:TVM Solver from the CALC VARS menu.
 The TVM Solver is displayed.